avdata99/ckan-to-aws/README.md

 If you need to include private extension, you can save them under `docker/ckan/extensions/private_<extension_name>/` and add the name to `extensions.list.txt` as `private_<extension_name>`.
 This way, private extensions are ignored by git and won't be pushed to public repositories.

+If you need to install private extensions from private git repositories, you can use the sample script at `docker/ckan/files/scripts/private/sample-private-100-for-private-repo-ext.sh` as a template.

 To add a new extension:

 1. Add the extension name to `docker/ckan/files/env/extensions.list.txt`
 2. Create the extension directory under `docker/ckan/extensions/`
 3. Optionally add `extension.entrypoint.sh` for custom initialization
-4. Optionally add `extension.secrets.txt` for AWS Secrets Manager integration
+4. Optionally add `extension.secrets.txt` for AWS Secrets Manager integration.
+5. Optionally add `extension.install.sh` for custom installation steps during Docker build.
+6. Optionally add `extension.ini.sh` to customize CKAN configuration settings for the extension.
+7. Optionally add `extension.plugins.txt` to list CKAN plugins to enable (they will be appended to the `ckan.plugins` setting).

 ### Extension Secrets